STAND. COM. REP. NO 510

 (1) Inserting an effective date of July 1, 2050, to encourage further discussion; and

 (2) Making technical, nonsubstantive amendments for the purposes of clarity and consistency.

-As affirmed by the records of votes of the members of your Committees on Commerce, Consumer Protection, and Health and Education that are attached to this report, your Committees are in accord with the intent and purpose of S.B.
-No. 984, as amended herein, and recommend that it pass Second Reading in the form attached hereto as S.B.
-No. 984, S.D.
-1, and be referred to your Committee on Ways and Means.
+As affirmed by the records of votes of the members of your Committees on Health, Public Safety, Intergovernmental and Military Affairs, and Judiciary and Labor that are attached to this report, your Committees are in accord with the intent and purpose of S.B.
+No. 1302, as amended herein, and recommend that it pass Second Reading in the form attached hereto as S.B.
+No. 1302, S.D.
+1, and be referred to the Committees on Commerce and Consumer Protection and Ways and Means.